 - College campuses across Idaho, Idaho high schools (as needed)

-9-12th Grade, Undergraduate Students, Graduate Students, Females, Underrepresented Minorities
+9-12th Grade, Undergraduate Students, Graduate Students, targeted specifically for female participants, Underrepresented Minorities

 This is an ongoing event